 - OFAC Website: The OFAC website offers a Sanctions List Search, which can be used to determine if your vendors or vendor contacts are associated with a sanctioned entity.

 - Existing Internal Processes: Financial institutions are required to ensure their customers/members are not and do not transfer funds to sanctioned entities.
 As such, you may be able to work within your organization's existing framework to check your vendors.

-- Third Party Service Providers: Certain third parties offer products and services to help organizations locate and report on sanctioned entities.
+- Third-Party Service Providers: Certain third parties offer products and services to help organizations locate and report on sanctioned entities.
 While these services can be costly, depending on the number and complexity of vendor relationships involved with your organization, use of an additional third party may improve your OFAC checking processes.

-How frequently should I check my vendors?
+How often should I check my vendors?

 As there is not an explicit requirement for checking vendors against the OFAC sanctions lists, the OFAC Sanctions Compliance FAQ simply states the checking frequency "must be guided by your organization's internal policies and procedures."

 One option could be to check your vendors during the selection process and then again prior to future payments.
 You could also check your vendors on an established frequency (e.g., monthly, quarterly, annually, etc.), based on factors such as the vendor's location or the operational and reputational risk associated with the vendor relationship.
 Ultimately, the decision should come down to what is best for your organization and your regulators' expectations.